The Group of Disjoint 2-Spheres in 4-Space: Introduction and Statements of Results

-We end this introduction by discussing a nice application of Theorem~\ref{thm:main} to classical links.
 Let $\mathcal L$ denote the set of links in $\R^3$ with two components, both of which are unknotted and have linking number~$0$.
-There is an additive map
+There is an additive map (under connected sum)

 which seems to go back to Fenn, Rolfsen, Levine, Jin and Kirk.
-We shall refer to it as the {\em $\JK$-construction} and it can be described as follows: Let $L=(l_1,l_2)\in\mathcal L$ and observe that $S^3\smallsetminus l_i$ are homotopy equivalent to $S^1$ because the knots $l_i$ are trivial.
-The other component is null-homotopic in this complement by triviality of the linking number.
-Thus one can choose two disjoint cylinders $S^1 \times D^1\to S^3 \times D^1$ by putting a null-homotopy of $l_2$ into $S^3 \times [-1,0]$ keeping $l_1$ fixed, and by putting a null-homotopy of $l_1$ into $S^3 \times [0,1]$ keeping $l_2$ fixed.
-The original classical link $L$ is thought of as lying in $S^3 \times 0$, see Figure~\ref{fig:whitehead-null-htpy} (where the symmetry of the Whitehead link is used!).
+We shall refer to the map $\JK$ as the {\em Jin--Kirk construction} and it can be described as follows: For $L=(l_1,l_2)\in\mathcal L$ observe that $S^3\smallsetminus l_i$ are homotopy equivalent to $S^1$ because the knots $l_i$ are trivial, so each component is null-homotopic in complement of the other by triviality of the linking number.
+Thus one can take the track of a null-homotopy of $l_2$ in the complement of $l_1$ and then a spanning disk for $l_1$ to describe a link map $D^2 \amalg D^2 \to D^4$ bounded by $L$, see Figure~\ref{fig:whitehead-null-htpy}.
+Performing the same construction with the roles of $l_1$ and $l_2$ switched and then taking the union with the previous construction along $L$ yields a link map $\JK(L):S^2\amalg S^2 \to S^4$.
+Note that this construction involves the choices of two null-homotopies but it gives a well defined link homotopy class because $\pi_2(S^3\smallsetminus l_i)\cong\pi_2(S^1)=0$.